 Media content monitoring is a scientific method that examines the quality of content produced by media, by looking at the articles, videos or audio produced.
 The method can be used to gather data on how women and men are represented in media content.
 This is done by for example counting the number of women and men that are featured as sources in stories, gathering data on the topics women and men report about and examining whether news stories perpetuate or challenge stereotypes.

 The most well-known methodology for gender-based media content monitoring was developed by the Global Media Monitoring Project.
 Every five years, teams of volunteers in more than 110 countries monitor the gender representation in news media on a specific day.
 This provides the most comprehensive data on gender representation in news media worldwide.

 Global Media Monitoring Project 2020In 2020, the Global Media Monitoring Project will conduct the 6th edition of the global study.
 Find out more about the 2020 edition on the GMMP website.

 In collaboration with Free Press Unlimited, the Tuwindi Foundation developed an online platform for media content monitoring called Mediascan.
 This platform enables users to submit data through an online collection form or app and automatically presents the data in graphs.

-How to use media content monitoring results
+How to use gender content monitoring results

 Media monitoring data can be used for multiple purposes: